VPNL/TemporalChannels/README.md

 The `model_vox` wrapper function can be used to fit a model in each individual voxel and solve model parameters for each voxel using the procedure described below:

-1. An object `vox` of the class `Voxel` is generated and used to load, preprocess, and stores the run time series of each voxel in each session.
+1. An object `vox` of the class `Voxel` is generated and used to load, preprocess, and organizes the run time series of each voxel in each session.
     1. Run time series for each voxel are stored in a 2D cell array `vox(1).runs` with each row indexing a run and each column indexing a session (e.g., `vox(1).runs(K, N)` contains voxel time series from the *K*-th run of the *N*-th session in the object).
     2. Make note of the reshape parameters you used flatten the fMRI volumes so you can perform the inverse transformation to reshape the model parameter vectors back to volume space.